pauromeropau/pauromeropau.github.io/README.md

 This landing page is also Responsive.

 ### Animation
-Some animations hover has been config.
+Some animations hover have been config.

 ## Development Environment
-- To set up your environment to develop  run
+- To set up your environment to develop, run

 ```
 bundle install
 ```

-- To test run
+- To test, run

 ```
 bundle exec jekyll serve --incremental --livereload
 ```